HersheyTaichou/CodeBible/content/index.md

 ## Getting Started

 This has been setup as a Quartz site, which can be viewed at [docs.oriontech.info](https://docs.oriontech.info).
-You can view the original Markdown files in the original Github repository, [here](https://github.com/HersheyTaichou/CodeBible)
+You can view the original Markdown files in the original Github repository, [here](https://github.com/HersheyTaichou/CodeBible).

-### Visual Studio Code

-[Visual Studio Code](https://code.visualstudio.com/) can be downloaded from Microsoft for free.
-The installation is fairly straightforward, and it includes git capabilities built-in.

-While the VSCode installation is running, you can log into GitHub and fork this repository, if you want a personal copy to make changes to.

-Once you have VSCode installed, you want to go to the Source Control tab on the left and click on the option to Clone a repository.

-At the top, it will give you the option to paste a URL or log in to GitHub.
-You can paste the link from the Code dropdown at the top, or log in to your account and sync your copy of the repo

-Finally, it will ask you where you want to want to store the local copy of your repository.

 ## CodeBible PowerShell Module

 Work has begun on migrating some of the scripts to PowerShell functions, which will be included in a module, so the script can be run with one command.
 The module can be found [here](https://github.com/HersheyTaichou/CodeBible-Module)

-The original scripts will remain as-is, for reference or for when you need to run them on a machine but do not want to download and import the module.
+The original scripts will remain, for reference or for when you need to run them on a machine but do not want to download and import the module.
 Migrated functions will have a note before the script, to inform you that it is part of the module.

 ## Other Resources